How to Achieve the Capacity of Asymmetric Channels: Introduction

-The classical solution to the problem of coding over asymmetric channels goes back to Gallager and consists of concatenating a linear code with a non-linear mapper so that the input distribution becomes biased \cite{Gal68}.
-By proving that both polar codes and spatially coupled codes achieve the symmetric capacity of any asymmetric channel, we deduce that they can be employed in this scenario.
-Then, by making the input distribution arbitrarily close to the capacity-achieving one, it is possible to approach capacity arbitrarily closely.
-More specifically, we derive a scaling law which relates the gap to capacity to the mismatch in the actual input distribution and to the size of the channel alphabets.
-In general, the complexity is considerably increased by the non-linear mapper.
+The classic solution to the problem of coding over asymmetric channels goes back to Gallager and consists of concatenating a linear code with a non-linear mapper so that the input distribution becomes biased \cite{Gal68}.
+In \cite{McE01}, McEliece described how this can be done successfully with iterative codes.
+We refer to this approach as {\em Gallager's mapping} and we discuss how any capacity-achieving coding scheme can be used for this setting.
+In particular, by combining either polar codes or spatially coupled codes with suitable non-linear mappers, we can approach capacity arbitrarily closely.
+More specifically, we derive a scaling law that relates the gap to capacity to the mismatch in the actual input distribution and to the size of the channel alphabets.